tdawes93/arsenal-quiz/README.md

     - To be able to know how to start the quiz and navigate the site immediately.
     - To find the game interesting and challenging.
     - To see my score when the quiz is finished.
+    - To be able to play the quiz on all devices.

 #### Returning Visitor Expectations